roman-milk/roman-milk.github.io/making-scents.md

  --

  Kazumi drove home with a purpose.
 This was the earliest he'd left work in months.
 The other employees were sure to think that something was wrong at home.
 It was the opposite, though.
 Something was right.
 Mariko had changed over the past week.
 It had been an emotional week for Kazumi as a result.
 He'd realized he was a terrible lover even though his wife had not come right out and said it.
 His wife had probably not been satisfied in bed until this week, not until she decided to take control and show him how to fuck her.
 In doing so, his sexual experience had risen to new heights.
 When it came right down to it, his wife had been an awful lover too.
 He was angry when he felt that she had the audacity to show HIMhow to fuck.
 He was embarrassed and ashamed when he realized he needed to be shown.
 He was curious as to what brought the change about in his wife.
 Had she just reached the breaking point or was it something else?
 Now he was happy, god was he happy.
 It wasn't just because the sex was great.
 It was like some tension had lifted in his household, tension he had never known was there.
 There was laughter and playfulness now.
 There was affection and closeness.
 When they fell asleep Mariko would cuddle up in his arms.
 He couldn't remember how long it had been since she'd done that.
 So he left work, not early, but he didn't linger for the sake of show as usual.
 He was feeling yet another emotion.
 He was fucking horny.
-Report_Story #3